pgr3791/Screencast-Keys/docs/tutorial.md

 *NOTE: This option is only supported in the specific Blender version.
 If you want this add-on to support other version, consider to [make a Issue](https://github.com/nutti/Screencast-Keys/issues)*

-If **Get Event Aggressively** option is enabled, the events raised in the model status will also be displayed.
+If **Get Event Aggressively** option is enabled, the events raised in the modal status will also be displayed.

 ## Preferences

-In addition to the above options, some options are located at Perferences.
+In addition to the above options, some options are located on Perferences.
-You can also update this add-on from Preferences.
+You can update this add-on from Preferences.

 ### Panel Location